tendenci/azalea-theme/README.md

 * Box 02 - Homepage About Us Text (Right)
 * Box 03 - Homepage About Us Image (Left)
 * Box 04 - Footer

+Note: The content of the boxes will show up in your theme editor, they are benign, you can delete them if you choose.
+They are included for those who don't want to use or have trouble using fixtures to migrate the boxes data.

 ## Fonts
 The fonts in this theme are: